getbouncer/cardscan-demo-android/README.md

 ### Extensive modifications

 To modify arrangement or UI functionality, CardScan can be used as a library for your custom implementation.
-See examples in the [cardscan-base-android](https://github.com/getbouncer/cardscan-base-android) repository.
+See examples in the [scan-ui-card-android](https://github.com/getbouncer/scan-ui-card-android) repository.

-## Developing CardScan
+## Developing

 See the [development docs](docs/develop.md) for details on developing for CardScan.